 As already mentioned, many millennials bring us a gift for breaking out of norms, for asking tough questions.
 Their “Why Marry” question ranks as one of their best.
 In part because of the number of failed marriages this generation has seen, their unwillingness to follow an "expected" course in relationships I think is a good sign.
 Whether it's the delaying of commitment or the altogether questioning of it—this can create an opening to learn and evolve, to make choices from a more conscious vantage.
 When many of the couples I meet with go back to the seed of why they married, too often I hear, “Well it’s what everyone was doing, so I thought I should too.”
 Robotic “should” decisions disconnect us from the source of lasting fulfillment, ultimately turning a succulent meal into cardboard.
 I'm hopeful that many millennials want something more.

 The "What's the point of getting married?" question can also be a dangerous one.
 That is, when it’s not a real one, but rather a decision or doubt borne from hopelessness or fear, or an especially strong dependence on instant-gratification.
 Commitment is a difficult necessity, like the boundary lines on a playing field.
 To extract all the benefits a deep relationship affords, the power lies in our effort to get better and stronger--on the field.
 The lines actually can set us free—but it's a different kind of freedom, that of our own ego (more on this below).
 For millennials, it seems that commitment has become scarier than ever, and easier to avoid.
-I truly hope those in their 20s and 30s keep questioning, but make the “Why Marry” question a real one.
+I truly hope those in their 20s and 30s keep questioning but make the “Why Marry” question a real one.

-The first step I suggest is do your homework.
+The first step I suggest is to do your homework.
 Keep asking the tough questions, but really ask.
 Learn from people in your life and teachers wiser than you.
 Couples and pre-commitment counseling have grown more important than ever.
 I learned the hard way that winging it just doesn’t fly here.
 Looking back to the challenging times in my own marriage, I have no doubt, it was the wisdom-seeking steps we took, coupled with commitment and effort, that brought us to where we are today.
 WE CREATE OUR RELATIONSHIPS.
 Thirty years ago, I thought the most important thing was finding "the right man."
 And yes, choosing our partners wisely most definitely matters!
 But I learned first hand that the real work comes after—especially working on myself.

 Here’s Why I Believe In Marriage

 Those who know me wouldn’t be surprised to hear that my belief in marriage is not at all because I’m a traditionalist or “it’s what's always been done.”
 Though I’m not a millennial myself, I tend to walk on the non-conforming side of the street.
-I believe in deep committed relationships because they provide a most effective path to become the best version of ourself.
+I believe in deep, committed relationships because they provide a most effective path to become the best version of yourself.
 While marriage is not the only way to grow, I've come to call my spiritual and practical approach to couples counseling The Growth Model.
-The personal transforming that a conscious, fulfilling relationship demands becomes our ladder for reaching higher levels of our potential.
+The personal transforming that a conscious, fulfilling relationship demands become our ladder for reaching higher levels of our potential.
 This benefits us, but not only us.
 We make the world brighter as we grow.
-And through the mutual growing process as a couple, we gain appreciation and a bond that opens us to the deepest chambers of love, and laughter.
+And through the mutual growing process as a couple, we gain an appreciation and a bond that opens us to the deepest chambers of love, and laughter.